Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Introduction

 Strongly correlated materials exhibit many interesting physical phenomena, such as high-temperature superconductivity, colossal magnetoresistance, and metal-insulator transitions \cite{dagotto_correlated_1994, dagotto_colossal_2001, imada_metal-insulator_1998}, which makes them also very attractive candidates for a variety of technological applications, such as, e.g., Mott-transistors~\cite{newns_mott_1998, yang_oxide_2011, mannhart_put_2012, vitale_steep-slope_2017}.
 Here, the idea is to exploit metal-insulator transitions for achieving higher carrier densities, larger on-off ratios, lower switching voltage, and faster switching times.
 The emergence of a metal-insulator transition in strongly correlated materials is typically associated with a large on-site Coulomb repulsion, represented by the Hubbard parameter $U$, which forces the electrons to localize and thereby produces an insulating state.
 A metal-insulator transition can then be triggered by variations in temperature, strain, doping, applied voltage, etc.

-However, for certain transition-metal oxides exhibiting metal-insulator transitions, it was suggested that the Hubbard $U$ is in fact strongly screened and therefore rather small, and that instead the metal-insulator transition observed in these systems is controlled by the strength of the Hund's interaction $J$ \cite{mazin_charge_2007, subedi_low-energy_2015, peil_mechanism_2019, isidori_charge_2019, merkel_charge_2021}.
+However, for certain transition-metal oxides exhibiting metal-insulator transitions, it was suggested that their basic physics can be explained within a minimal model where the Hubbard $U$ is in fact strongly screened and therefore rather small, and instead the metal-insulator transition is controlled by the strength of the Hund's interaction $J$ \cite{mazin_charge_2007, subedi_low-energy_2015, peil_mechanism_2019, isidori_charge_2019, merkel_charge_2021}.
 In these cases, the metal-insulator transition is accompanied by a charge disproportionation of the transition-metal cations, resulting in crystallographically inequivalent sites and a breathing distortion of the surrounding oxygen polyhedra (see Fig.~\ref{fig:crystal_struct}).

 Such strong screening of the Coulomb repulsion between the transition-metal $d$ electrons can be caused by the O-$p$ electrons and is the more efficient the closer in energy the O-$p$ states are to the correlated $d$ states.
 This makes materials with a small or even negative charge-transfer energy good candidates for this type of behavior \cite{mazin_charge_2007,khomskii_transition_2014}, such as oxides containing late transition-metal cations with high oxidation states.
 Indeed, rare-earth nickelates~\cite{alonso_charge_1999, alonso_room-temperature_2000, catalano_rare-earth_2018} and certain ferrites~\cite{takano_charge_1977, battle_study_1988, guo_21_2017} have been identified as \emph{charge-disproportionated insulators}.
 For the case of the well-studied rare-earth nickelates, $R$NiO$_3$, the strong screening of the local Coulomb repulsion was confirmed by {\it ab initio} calculations of the screened interaction parameters~\cite{seth_renormalization_2017, hampel_energetics_2019}.